-Fluoride in drinking water cuts tooth decay in adultsMarch 5th, 2013 in Dentistry /
+Fluoride in drinking water cuts tooth decay in adultsMarch 5, 2013 in Medicine & Health / Dentistry

 (Medical Xpress)—An international study conducted by researchers at the University of Adelaide has resulted in the strongest evidence yet that fluoride in drinking water provides dental health benefits to adults.